List of National Historic Landmarks in Louisiana

 This is a complete list of National Historic Landmarks in Louisiana,.

 The United States National Historic Landmark program is a program of the National Park Service, and recognizes structures, districts, objects, and similar resources according to a list of criteria of national significance.

 The state of Louisiana is home to 54 of these landmarks, spanning a range of history from early to modern times.
-The most recently designated is the St. Charles Streetcar Line, designated during August 2014.
-Two listings have had their designations withdrawn.
+The most recently designated is the Mr. Charlie Offshore Oilrig, designated in 2024.
+Three listings have had their designations withdrawn.

 The sternwheeler steamboat Delta Queen has been relocated to Chattanooga and is now listed as an NHL of Tennessee.